 In many places in Tanzania, young people are having to deal with increased unemployment and extreme poverty, lack of savings groups, microfinance, and financial inclusion, lack of Business Development Services and Entrepreneurship, lack of Sexual Health Reproduction education, and many other uncertainties.
-So it is through that gap STAWI offers Youth Economic Empowerment program focuses on empowering youths to overcome the effects of unemployment and income insecurity on their lives.
+So it is through that gap STAWI offers Youth Economic Empowerment programs that focus on empowering youths to overcome the effects of unemployment and income insecurity on their lives.
 This is achieved through a number of transforming programs such as basic life-skills training, technical skills training, and business and entrepreneurship skills training on key youth-led enterprises socially acceptable and economically acceptable.
 We focus to link youth to opportunities along with higher growth sectors, Agriculture (Horticulture, Cereals, Beekeeping, Fishing, Poultry, and Dairy), and Natural Resources sectors.
 STAWI work to transform youth with knowledge, skills-based expertise, innovation, and creativity in order to invest in the mentioned sectors through different approaches such as training, facilitation, mentoring, coaching, and advisory.
 STAWI’s programs are mail evolving the utilization of applicable Science, Technology, Engineering, and Mathematics – (STEM) and ICT programs

 Besides this, the youth economic empowerment program supports youth to form Youth led Entreprises (YLE) as well as strengthening Youth Saving and Lending Associations (YSLAs) if available.
 We have great experience in mobilizing and sensitizing youth to form workable enterprises and also providing them with working capital including start-up kits and logistics costs to proactively engage in viable IGAs.

 In addition, the youth economic empowerment program focuses on empowering youth again to overcome the effects of youth exploitation, unemployment, and income insecurity on their lives.
 This is achieved through technical skills training, and business and entrepreneurship development skills training on key youth-led enterprises.